 Meanwhile where spacing of base characters or stacking of diacritics were assumed to give way to variant candidates, strings containing the ligature plus the separate elements of the ligature, such as e.g. œoe or vice versa, i.e. 0153 + 006F + 0065 were compared, or strings containing codepoints featuring the stacked diacritics followed by the base character which the stacked diacritics modifies as well as sequences of code points featuring those diacritics separately (where available), such as e.g. ốoôó, i.e. 1ED1 + 006F + 00F4 + 00F3.

 INSERT DISCUSSION ON METHODOLOGY FOR IDNA COMPATIBILITY CASES ABOUT HERE

 6.6 In-Script Latin Variants

-Latin GP identified the following variant candidates:
+Latin GP preliminarily identified the following variant candidates: